BeataKF/BeataKF/README.md

 - 👋 Hi, I’m @BeataKF
-- 👀 I’m interested in mTab
+- 👀 I’m interested in testing and PM
 - 🌱 I’m currently learning Java, Java Script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...